PX4/PX4-user_guide/en/flight_modes/altitude.md

-# ALTITUDE CONTROL Flight Mode (ALTCTL)
+# Altitude Flight Mode

-The ALTITUDE CONTROL flight mode makes it easier for users to control vehicle altitude, and in particular to reach and maintain a fixed altitude.
+The *Altitude* flight mode makes it easier for users to control vehicle altitude, and in particular to reach and maintain a fixed altitude.
 The mode does not use GPS, and hence will not attempt to hold position/heading against wind.

 The flight mode has specific characteristics based on the type of vehicle, as discussed in the sections below.